Code

 Each commit has:

-• the changes (based on the diff tool) relative to the parent commit.
+diff tool) relative to the parent commit.

 We identify each node (commit) with a hash, a fingerprint of the content of each commit and its parent.
-It is important the fact that the hash include information of the parent node, since this allow us to keep the check the structural consistency of the DAG.
+It is important the fact that the hash includes information of the parent node, since this allow us to keep the check the structural consistency of the DAG.

 We can illustrate what Git is doing easily in Python.